noahtkeller/GM_Scripts/the_pirate_helper/README.md

 # The Pirate Helper

-Embeds search results from The Pirate Bay into iMDB and Rotten Tomatoes, and TVMuse.
+Embeds search results from The Pirate Bay and Stream link (when available) into iMDB, Rotten Tomatoes, and TVMuse.
 Cleans up The Pirate Bay a little.

 ## Features